This creamy dairy free broccoli soup is easy to make, freezes well, and is kid-friendly! With just a few ingredients, it's the perfect weeknight meal.

 I wasn't always this way.
 A time existed when I didn't eat broccoli, or even really eat vegetables at all.

 But I'm living proof that with time, dedication, and an open mind, we do not have to eat the same way forever.
 If we did, I would still be eating Fruity Pebbles for dinner.

 Now that the weather is cooling off a bit, I'm thinking more about soups and stews.
 Pots simmering on the stove, slow cookers delivering tender, fall apart meat after a long day, and warm soups with crusty (paleo) bread.

-I love this paleo broccoli soup with some crusty dinner rolls.
+I love this dairy free broccoli soup with some crusty dinner rolls.
 These are my favorite paleo dinner rolls.
-They’re quick and easy to make, and they crisp up on the outside.
+They're quick and easy to make, and they crisp up on the outside.
 They are great for dipping in this soup!

 The end result is a simple and flavorful soup that is loved by kids and adults alike!

 If you prefer to use fresh broccoli, you can certainly do that.
 Just make sure that before you go to purée it, the broccoli is tender.
 When you poke it with a fork, it should slide right off.

 Fun Fact: Did you know that broccoli contains Vitamin C?
 So much so that just half a cup (78 grams) of cooked broccoli provides 84% of the recommended daily intake (RDI) — more than one-half orange can offer.